Lachie Gill: 2022: The Voice Australia

 On 11 November 2022, Gill released "Sad Summer".
 About the release, Gill said "It was at a time when my relationship was going through a bit of a rough stage.
 I've written way too many sad songs, and I wanted to see if I could put that energy into something a bit more upbeat."
-Gill's debut EP Write It Out is scheduled for release on 17 November 2023.
+Gill's debut EP Write It Out was released on 17 November 2023.
+The singles "Give Me a Little", "Sweet Something", and "Last Christmas" were released in 2025 independent from an album, while "Last Drive" was released in 2026.

 Personal life

 Gill resides in Melbourne, Victoria and works as a physical education teacher.
 He was formerly an AFL player.